angelofallars/htmx-go/README.md

 syntax for HTMX response headers to control HTMX behavior from the server.

 Write [triggers](#triggers) without dealing with JSON formatting.
 Define trigger behavior, and htmx-go handles the rest.
+By using triggers to trigger client-side events, **event-driven** applications are easier to develop.

 Use [Swap Strategy](#swap-strategy) methods to fine-tune `hx-swap` behavior.